 Hyaluronic Acid Supplement to Support Joints and Skin

 What is hyaluronic acid?

-How is hyaluronic acid produced?
+How is it produced?

-By extraction from rooster combs, after which it is crushed, chemically treated and purified.
+- By extraction from rooster combs, after which it is crushed, chemically treated and purified.

-By bacterial fermentation: strands of hyaluronic acid are produced from innocuous bacteria.
+- By bacterial fermentation: strands of hyaluronic acid are produced from innocuous bacteria.

-The human body is itself able to produce hyaluronic acid via a mechanism discovered around 20 years ago by Professor Paul Weigel and his team.
+The human body is able to produce hyaluronic acid via a mechanism discovered around 20 years ago by Professor Paul Weigel and his team.
 Synthesis occurs at the inner side of plasma membranes and is a fast, effective and unique process.

 What are hyaluronic acid's properties?